 \section{EXPERIMENTS}

-In this section, we present a detailed implementation and verification through experiments in simulation scenarios.
-We demonstrate that the trajectory-planning-based BC and PPO bootstrapped by BC achieve great performance in path-tracking and static obstacle nudging respectively.
+In this section, we present detailed implementation and verification through experiments in simulation scenarios.
+We demonstrate that the path-planning-based BC and PPO bootstrapped by BC achieve great performance in path-tracking and static obstacle nudging respectively.
 The implementation of code, video links, instructions, and additional resources are available at \url{https://github.com/derekhanbaliq/Planning-with-Learning}.